nychealth/coronavirus-data/README.md

 - Were ever tested for COVID-19 (SARS-CoV-2)
 - Tested positive
 The cumulative counts are as of the date of extraction from the NYC Health Department's disease surveillance database.
+This file reports data by modified ZCTA.
+More information about this geography is available in [Geography-resources](https://github.com/nychealth/coronavirus-data/tree/master/Geography-resources).

 ### Deaths\probable-confirmed-dod.csv
 This file includes deaths, by date of interest, for both confirmed COVID-19 deaths, and for probable COVID-19 deaths.
 Only deaths that occurred on or after March 11 are included (March 11 was the first date of death for a confirmed death).